simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 - **Context**: Evaluate the **necessity and relevance** of the information being requested.
 If an email asks for personal information that seems **unnecessary or unexpected**, such as a request for your credit card details without a valid reason, it should raise suspicions.

 - **Secure Channels**: Keep in mind that reputable organizations often employ **secure methods** for collecting sensitive information.
 They may have established **secure online portals** or encrypted communication channels to ensure the privacy and protection of your data.
-If you are unsure about the legitimacy of a request, it is recommended to **contact the organization directly** using their official contact information, rather than providing information through an email or message.
+If you're unsure about the legitimacy of a request, it is recommended to **contact the organization directly** using their official contact information, rather than providing information through an email or message.

 Remember, **protecting your personal information** is crucial in safeguarding yourself against identity theft and other forms of cybercrime. **Think twice** before sharing any sensitive data online, especially in response to unsolicited requests.